');

 About Dodge, WI

-Dodge is a small community in Wisconsin with a population of 220 residents.
-The median household income is $53,268 per year, which is near the national average.
-The median age in Dodge is 70.5 years.
+Dodge is a small community located in Wisconsin with a population of 220 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,268 per year, which is 29% below the national median of $75,149.
+The median age of 70.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dodge, WI